shilaj/myblog/content/home.md

 - Real-time uncertainty quantification for sensor fusion.
 - Human-in-the-loop visualization for explainable CFD.

 Outside the lab, I mentor students, co-organize the _AI for Nuclear_ seminar series, and contribute to open-source tooling for scientific reproducibility.
+Recent collaborations span plasma-facing materials, boiling crisis prediction, and hybrid RANS-LES edge cases.